 For a Law to be changed, The IFAB must be convinced that the change will benefit the game.
-This sometimes means that the proposal will be tested, e.g. the current video assistance for referees (VAR) and 4^{th} substitute in extra time experiments.
-For every proposed change, as seen in the significant modernising revision of the Laws of the Game for 2016/17, the focus must be on: fairness, integrity, respect, safety, the enjoyment of the participants and how technology can benefit the game.
+This means that the potential change will usually be tested, as with the video assistant referee (VAR) and additional substitute in extra time experiments.
+For every proposed change, as seen in the significant modernising revision of the Laws of the Game for 2016/17 and 2017/18, the focus must be on: fairness, integrity, respect, safety, the enjoyment of the participants and how technology can benefit the game.
 The Laws must also encourage participation from everyone, regardless of background or ability.

 Although accidents occur, the Laws should make the game as safe as possible.
 This requires players to show respect for their opponents and referees should create a safe environment by dealing strongly with those whose play is too aggressive and dangerous.
-The Laws embody the unacceptability of unsafe play in their disciplinary phrases, e.g. 'reckless challenge' (caution = yellow card/YC) and 'endangering the safety of an opponent' or 'using excessive force' (sending-off = red card/RC).
+The Laws embody the unacceptability of unsafe play in their disciplinary phrases, e.g. 'reckless challenge' (caution = yellow card/ YC) and 'endangering the safety of an opponent' or 'using excessive force' (sending-off = red card/RC).